PrincetonUniversity/final-proj-cos-424/README.md

 We try to fit a GMM model with off-diagonal bands as nonzero covariances.
 This is hard because default GMM implementations do not suffice for fitting this model on such a large dataset (each tissue sample has on the order of ~450K values).

+## Directory description

+A first-level `data/` directory may be formed locally with cached computation data or unzipped raw data.
+This is intentionally git-ignored so that the repository does not store cacheable values.

+The `methylation-imputation/` directory is the Assigment 2 directory with starter code and zipped raw data.
+It is a submodule.

+The first-level of the git directory contains various `jupyter` notebooks that run the models in our paper in addition to the directories named above.

 ## Installation

+### Dependencies

+All the code uses Python 3; we assume typical machine learning libraries such as `pandas`, `numpy`, `scikit-learn`, etc. Please install them on-demand.

 ### Notice on `git clone`